Earth-Innovation-Hub/navagunjara-reborn/README.md

 - Organization of output files in separate folders by paper size
 - Image preview with zoom capabilities
 - Batch processing support for multiple images

+### FreeCAD Truss Tools
+- Generation of various truss designs (pyramidal, rectangular, three-column, artistic)
+- Parametric dimensions for easy customization
+- Automatic FEM analysis setup for structural testing
+- Compatible with FreeCAD 1.0.0 and later
+- Built-in materials and constraints for engineering analysis
+- Detailed documentation and examples

 ## How It Works